 DISCUSSION

-The probability of an odontoid fracture combined with a Hangman fracture is relatively rare, which can lead to severe instability of the upper cervical spine.
+The probability of an odontoid fracture combined with a Hangman fracture is relatively rare and can lead to severe instability of the upper cervical spine.
 The current treatment methods for odontoid Type III fracture and Hangman type Ⅰ fracture are usually conservative.
 Common conservative treatments include Halo vest and skull traction.
 There is evidence suggesting that the management of upper cervical spine fractures with Halo fixation is safe and effective in some patients[2,3].
 However, the complications of the Halo vest, such as discomfort, pin-track problems, nerve injury, cerebrospinal fluid leakage, intracranial abscesses, dysphagia, pin-site scar formation, restriction of respiratory function, loss of reduction, and late instability, cannot be ignored[2,9].
 These complications are more frequent in elderly patients and in those with other comorbidities.
 Surgery can be a good treatment choice in some circumstances.
 For example, posterior route, C1-2 internal fixation with a C1 lateral mass and a C2 pedicle screw and rod may be used for this type of complex upper cervical fracture[4].
-However, soft tissue injury and blood loss can be increased during this type of operation.
-Patients may lose almost 50% of their cervical rotational mobility.
-Besides, the anterior approach is also a feasible and safe way for traumatic spondylolisthesis of the axis, which consists of C2-C3 discectomy with interbody fusion and plating[10].
-Benjamin et al[11] used to report a case of multiple axis fracture, which was treated with an odontoid screw fixation and a C2–C3 fusion.
-However, the ACDF may make it more difficult to place the anterior odontoid screw.
+However, soft tissue injury and blood loss may increase during this type of operation.
+Patients can lose up to 50% of their cervical rotational mobility.
+Besides, the anterior approach is a feasible and safe way for traumatic spondylolisthesis of the axis, which consists of C2-C3 discectomy with interbody fusion and plating[10].
+Benjamin et al[11] reported a case of multiple axis fracture, which was treated with an odontoid screw fixation and a C2–C3 fusion.
+However, the anterior cervical discectomy and fusion (commonly known as ACDF) may make it more difficult to place the anterior odontoid screw.
 It will sacrifice the motion of the C2-3 disc.
-What’s more, the anterior approach can’t solve the separation of C2 pedicle directly.
-Percutaneous C2 pedicle screw placement appears to be a safe and effective treatment option, which can achieve sufficient reduction and stabilization.
-The range of cervical motion is also preserved to a large extent[12,13].
+Moreover, the anterior approach cannot directly remediate C2 pedicle separation.
+Percutaneous C2 pedicle screw placement appears to be a safe and effective treatment option, and it can achieve sufficient reduction and stabilization.
+The range of cervical motion is also largely preserved[12,13].
 Frederick et al[14] reported that O-arm navigation can significantly reduce intraoperative blood loss during C1-C2 posterior cervical fixation.
 In our case, according to the MRI examination, there was no obvious rupture of the transverse ligament of the atlas.
-Atlantoaxial instability can be reduced by internal fixation of the axis (anterior odontoid screw fixation and direct percutaneous C2 pedicle screw fixation using intraoperative o-arm navigation).
-The navigation system makes minimal exposure feasible with less soft tissue injury compared with traditional posterior open surgery.
+Atlantoaxial instability can be reduced by internal fixation of the axis (anterior odontoid screw fixation and direct percutaneous C2 pedicle screw fixation using intraoperative O-arm navigation).
+The navigation system makes minimal exposure feasible with less soft tissue injury compared to traditional posterior open surgery.
 This may reduce the need for blood transfusion and the risk of infection.
 The operating time can be shortened to within 2 h.
 Placement of the screws using intraoperative navigation and neurophysiological monitoring is safe and reliable[8,15-18].
 In addition, the fracture site on the axis is stable enough for early motion.
 At the last follow-up visit, our patient had good bone union and no significant loss of cervical motion.
 Compared with the cases reported by Shinbo et al[19], our surgical procedure resulted in more precise screw placement with less blood loss and soft tissue injury.

 CONCLUSION